-Examiners noted that most candidates had 'been well-prepared for the exam and showed clear prior knowledge of the extract' and the majority achieved at least half marks but at the lowest level there were just a few candidates to whom the Anthology text seemed unfamiliar.
+Examiners noted that this question was 'generally answered well with candidates showing at least a sound understanding of the text'.
+Most candidates achieved a mark within level 3 or above; at the lowest level there were just a few candidates to whom the Anthology text seemed unfamiliar.
 At level 2, candidates were able to select quotations and use subject terminology but sometimes this led to little more than feature spotting with some comment on the generic effect of techniques such as 'short sentences create impact' or 'this encourages the reader to read on' rather than considering the effect within this particular text.

 Mid-level responses offered sound explanation of the text with points supported by relevant quotations.
-Examiners noted that a number of candidates did not focus sufficiently on the difficulties faced by the writer with a few who appeared to be reproducing points which they had been taught but which had little connection to the question set in this paper.
+Examiners noted however, that quite a number of candidates did not focus sufficiently on Yaqoob and Iqbal but rather gave a general overview of the extract or wrote more about Levine and her reaction to the race.
 Whilst it may be very useful to use Sample Assessment Material and past exam papers for practice, candidates need to be reminded that the focus of the question on a particular text will vary and they should underline or highlight the key words to ensure that they keep on task.
 One useful mnemonic that was noticed written on a script was Relate To The Question and this proved to be a useful reminder!
 It is important to note that there is no specified number of points that a candidate is required to make and that for the higher levels they need to be exploring and analysing features which may lead to fewer points but a demonstration of a greater depth of understanding.

 The mark grid does make reference to sentence structure at level 3 and above as a feature that could be written about but it is important to remember there are many other elements of structure that students could choose to analyse.
-Stronger responses showed a subtle and astute understanding of how language and structure points can be interlinked with one candidate pointing out that: 'The writer uses a transition from active sentences to passive sentences.
-The use of active verbs such as 'I traverse', 'I press' and 'I kick' implies that at this moment in time Ralston feels in control as he is the subject of the sentence, however in the next paragraph it is 'fear' that 'shoots' his hands over his head.'
+Stronger responses showed a subtle and astute understanding of how language and structure points can be interlinked with one candidate stating that: 'Levine uses direct speech to present Iqbal's demeanour as calm and steady, By employing a modal verb, 'should', he is presented as an advisor rather than a commander'.